 A PMA must be supported by valid scientific evidence, which typically requires extensive data, including technical, preclinical, clinical and manufacturing data, to demonstrate to the FDA's satisfaction the safety and effectiveness of the device.
 The process for developing a PMA, including the gathering of clinical and preclinical data and submission to FDA can take several years or longer.
 For diagnostic tests, a PMA typically includes data regarding analytical and clinical validation studies.
 As part of its review of the PMA, the FDA will conduct a pre-approval inspection of the manufacturing facility or facilities to ensure compliance with the quality system regulation, or QSR, which requires manufacturers to follow design, testing, control, documentation and other quality assurance procedures.
 The FDA's review of an initial PMA is required by statute to take between six to ten months, although the process typically takes longer, and may require several years to complete, and PMA approval is not guaranteed.
 If the FDA evaluations of both the PMA and the manufacturing facilities are favorable, the FDA will either issue an approval letter or an approvable letter, which usually contains a number of conditions that must be met in order to secure the final approval of the PMA.
-If the FDA's evaluation of the PMA or manufacturing facilities is not favorable, the FDA will identify what is necessary to make the PMA approvable.
+If the FDA's evaluation of the PMA or manufacturing facilities is not favorable, the FDA will deny the approval of the PMA or issue a not approvable letter.
+A not approvable letter will outline the deficiencies in the application and, where practical, will identify what is necessary to make the PMA approvable.
 Once granted, PMA approval may be withdrawn by the FDA if compliance with post-approval requirements, conditions of approval or other regulatory standards is not maintained or problems are identified following initial marketing.